 Q: Can a sentence have multiple adverbs?

 A: Yes, a sentence can have multiple adverbs.
-They can modify different parts of the sentence, providing additional details about various aspects of the action or description.
-For example, "She sang beautifully and loudly yesterday."
+Now, they can modify different parts of the sentence, providing additional details about various aspects of the action or description.
+To give you an idea, "She sang beautifully and loudly yesterday.

 Conclusion